UniversalDependencies/docs/_v2/core-dependents.md

 case(John, to)
 </div>

 In line with our overall decision to keep the core-oblique distinction, we should also continue to make a distinction between true indirect objects (realized as core arguments) and oblique modifiers realizing a similar semantic role.
-However, because not all languages allow extended transitives, we think it will be more correct (and less confusing) to make this distinction using language-specific subtypes.
-We therefore recommend that the (current) universal relations [u-dep/dobj]() and [u-dep/iobj]() are replaced by a single universal relation **obj** (for object).
-In languages with extended transitives, the language-specific subtype **obj:ind** should be used for indirect objects, while direct objects are still labeled **obj** (with no subtype).
-This convention brings out the fact that indirect objects are typologically marked.
+However, because not all languages allow extended transitives, we think it will be less confusing to use the "unmarked" name **obj** for the object in a simple transitive.

 ## Remove special relations for passive subjects